rkbhuva/porousCapillaryFoam/README.md

 # porousCapillaryFoam

-An extended OpenFOAM solver based on `twoPhaseEulerFoam` for simulating **capillary-driven multiphase transport in porous media** under isothermal condition
+An extended OpenFOAM solver based on `twoPhaseEulerFoam` for simulating **capillary-driven multiphase transport in porous media** under isothermal conditions

 - Developed and Tested with OpenFOAM v2306
 ## Features